swiftlang/swift-evolution/proposals/NNNN-extensible-enums.md

 There might still be cases where developers need to consume a module that is outside of their control which adopts the `ExtensibleEnums` feature.
-For such cases we propose to introduce a flag `--assume-source-stable-package` that allows assuming modules of a package as source stable.
+For such cases we propose to introduce a new flag `--assume-source-stable-package` that allows assuming modules of a package as source stable.
 When checking if a switch needs to be exhaustive we will check if the code is either in the same module, the same package, or if the defining package is assumed to be source stable.